Statement of Community Involvement

 The Statement of Community Involvement (SCI) is a code of practice that shows how and when we will involve different groups, organisations and our communities when we produce our planning documents, including our Local Plan.
 It also sets out how we will involve people when we assess and decide on planning applications for development.

-We last updated the SCI in December 2009.
-Since then, the government has introduced further changes to the planning system through the National Planning Policy Framework (NPPF) and National Planning Practice Guidance (NPPG).
+This document replaces the existing SCI that was adopted by the council in December 2009.
+The new SCI takes into account changes to the planning system, through the National Planning Policy Framework (NPPF) and National Planning Practice Guidance (NPPG), and any changes to legislation.

 Statement of Community Involvement Consultation